JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Import this asset into your project as a .unitypackage available at [Runtime-Monitoring/releases](https://github.com/JohnBaracuda/Runtime-Monitoring/releases) or clone this repository and use it directly.

 Depending on your needs you may select or deselect individual modules when importing. ```Monitoring Example``` contains an optional example scene and [Monitoring UI](#ui-controller) contains UI / Display preset based on different UI Systems.
+Some packages can be imported retroactively using the setup window or by just importing their included packages located at Baracuda/Monitoring.UI

  Assembly                                | Path                               | Editor           | Core
 :-                                       |:-                                  |:----------------:|:----------------: